SingularityIndonesia/Func-It/README.md

 val b = a + 2 + 3 + 4
 ```

-Working with monad of list is always awful, so i represent monad's list alters wit ``altMap``.
+Working with monad of list is always awful, so i represent monad's list alters with ``altMap``.
 Ex:
 ```kotlin

 fun stepOne(inp: Int): String {